Rodolfo Castro Player Props: Pirates vs. Blue Jays

-After hitting .281 with two doubles, a home run, four walks and four RBI in his past 10 games, Rodolfo Castro and the Pittsburgh Pirates take on the Toronto Blue Jays (who will hand the ball to Jose Berrios) at 6:35 PM ET on Saturday.
+On Sunday, Rodolfo Castro (coming off going 0-for-3) and the Pittsburgh Pirates face the Toronto Blue Jays, whose starting pitcher will be Yusei Kikuchi.
+First pitch is at 1:35 PM ET.

-He had a one-hit performance in his last game (1-for-2) against the Blue Jays.
+In his previous game he had a hitless showing (0-for-3) against the Blue Jays.

 Rodolfo Castro Game Info & Props vs. the Blue Jays